urodoz/cachemanager/README.md

 Prefix generation
 -----------------

-You can attach a service from Symfony2 container to generate a prefix for all the cache keys.
-The next configuration is a sample :
+The event throwed to update the cache key is *urodoz.events.update_cachekey* , this is a sample configuration

 ```yml
 urodoz_cache: